awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_example-scps.md

 ## Example 3: Prevent users from deleting Amazon VPC flow logs<a name="example_scp_3"></a>

-This SCP prevents users or roles in any affected account from deleting Amazon EC2 flow logs or CloudWatch log groups or log streams\.
+This SCP prevents users or roles in any affected account from deleting Amazon Elastic Compute Cloud \(Amazon EC2\) flow logs or CloudWatch log groups or log streams\.

 ```
 {